jakovid/restaurant-page/README.md

 # restaurant-page

-a website using modules, webpacks, and DOM manipulation
+a website using modules, webpacks, and javascript based DOM manipulation